 Bunkobon wa chīsakute mochi yasui.

-These constructions are useful not only for expressing opinion but also for making your communication more natural and fluid in Japanese.
+These constructions are useful not only for expressing opinions but also for making your communication more natural and fluid in Japanese.

-Now that you know how to use やすい and にくい, practice by creating your own sentences and adding them to your study repertoire.
-To deepen even further, explore other articles on verb forms in Japanese, such as てみる (temiru) and ~ながら (nagara).
+Now that you know how to use やすい and にくい, practice creating your own sentences and adding them to your study repertoire.
+To delve even deeper, explore other articles on verb forms in Japanese, such as ~てみる (temiru) and ~ながら (nagara).
 Over time, these constructions will become a natural part of your vocabulary.

-Take advantage of the practical examples and the phrases in the kana/romaji format above to add them to memorization tools like Anki.
+Enjoy the practical examples and the sentences in the kana/romaji format above to add them to memorization tools like Anki.
 Happy studying!